USA Customs Clearance Logo White

 How to Ensure Compliance with Energy Efficiency Standards

-Look for window air conditioner units with the Energy Star badge.
-This indicates that the AC unit meets or exceeds energy efficiency standards.
+Look for units with the Energy Star badge.
+This indicates that the AC meets or exceeds energy efficiency standards set by the EPA.
 Also, be aware of the Seasonal Energy Efficiency Ratio (SEER) ratings, which indicate how efficiently the unit uses energy.

 The US Department of Energy mandates a minimum rating of 13 for air conditioners.
-In most cases, window air conditioners sold in the United States will have a SEER rating between 13 and 21.
+In most cases, units sold in the United States will have a SEER rating between 13 and 26, depending on quality and design.

 Selecting the Right Customs Bonds for Air Conditioner Imports

-Customs bonds are essential for almost any importing endeavor.
+Customs bonds are essential for any shipment valued at $2,500 or more.
 They guarantee that any necessary import duties and taxes will be paid once the imports reach port.
-Selecting the appropriate customs bond for your air conditioner imports is critical in ensuring a smooth importing process.
+Selecting the appropriate customs bond for your air conditioner imports is critical in ensuring a trouble-free importing process.

 Why Should You Partner with USA Customs Clearance for Your Importing Needs?